Blockchain-Powered-eSIM/OpenRSP/README.md

 <img width="937" alt="Screenshot 2024-10-14 at 9 10 32 PM" src="https://github.com/user-attachments/assets/b8b69571-2d4e-4e80-850a-b5e867434349">

 ### Structure
 eSIMs adopt a domain-based architecture to separate functionalities and enhance security.
-This approach divides the SIM's roles into distinct domains each, serving specific purposes.
+This approach divides the SIM's roles into distinct domains, each serving specific purposes.

 **The concept of "domains" is a structural approach to segregate the functionalities and responsibilities within the SIM.**